cloudmesh-community/fa18-523-60/paper/paper.md

 `result = cloudmesh.insert_one(course_info)`

-Retrieving documents is equally simple as it requires the use of a find_one() method [@www-realpython].
+Retrieving documents is equally simple as creating them.
+A find_one() method can be used to retrieve one document [@www-realpython].
 An implementation of this method is given in the following example.

 `gregors_course = cloudmesh.find_one({'instructor':'Gregor von Laszewski'})`